s175573/DeepCAT/README.md

 ### Training of DeepCAT models

-To train DeepCAT from scratch, please use our example data from TrainingData folder.
+To train DeepCAT from scratch, please use our example data in TrainingData folder.
 The training data contains two files, each is a list of CDR3s coming from either cancer or healthy individuals.
 Run the following command in Terminal:
 ```bash
 python